jeffwecan/vault/terraform/aws/development/README.md

 ## gcp-vpn-to-vault-vpc

-This module will sets up dev-cm's Google Compute Network for communication to the Vault VPC at AWS via the [GCP VPN / Cloud Interconnect service](https://cloud.google.com/interconnect/) service.
+This module sets up dev-cm's Google Compute Network for communication to the Vault VPC at AWS via the [GCP VPN / Cloud Interconnect service](https://cloud.google.com/interconnect/) service.
 Additionally, it configures route tables and security groups to allow dev-cm to send requests to Vault via HTTPS.
 The VPN configuration bits of this module were mostly derived from [https://github.com/GoogleCloudPlatform/autonetdeploy-multicloudvpn/](https://github.com/GoogleCloudPlatform/autonetdeploy-multicloudvpn/).